lely-industries/lely-core/README.md

 First, configure the build system by running

-    $ ./configure --disable-python
+    $ ./configure --disable-cython

-If you do not want to clutter the source directories with object files, you can run `configure` from another directory. `--disable-python` disables the deprecated Python bindings.
+If you do not want to clutter the source directories with object files, you can run `configure` from another directory. `--disable-cython` disables the deprecated Python bindings.
 The `configure` script supports many other options.
 The full list can be shown with